A Trivariate Dichromate Polynomial for Digraphs: Discussion

-We are not aware of any meaningful interpretation in the non-regular case.
-Nevertheless the polynomial exists in this case and since the union does not need to preserve regularity we have in any event already crossed this line.\\ Since the contraction of arcs might generate new directed cycles and loops it is clear that our polynomials do not satisfy the (classical) deletion-contraction formula.
+Since the contraction of arcs might generate new directed cycles and loops it is clear that our polynomials do not satisfy the (classical) deletion-contraction formula.
+In \cite{moreno:recursive} a recursive formula is given, using a different definition of contraction.
 Presumably the most agreed concept of digraph minors in the context of acyclic colorings are \emph{butterfly minors} (see \cite{johnson}).
-Unfortunately digraphs that are not butterfly contractible can be arbitrarily complicated.
+Unfortunately digraphs that are not butterfly contractible can be arbitrarily complicated. \\